-10. - (1) Any person who employs or engages a person to attend to animals shall ensure that the person attending to the animals -
+10. - (1) Any person who employs or engages a person to care for animals shall ensure that the person attending to the animals -

-(a) is acquainted with the provisions of all relevant statutory welfare codes relating to the animals being attended to;
+(a) is acquainted with the provisions of all relevant statutory welfare codes relating to the animals being cared for;

-- (b) has access to a copy of those codes while he is attending to the animals; and - (c) has received instruction and guidance on those codes.
+(b) has access to a copy of those codes while he or she is caring for the animals; and

+(c) has received instruction and guidance on those codes.

-(2) Any person who keeps animals, or who causes or knowingly permits animals to be kept, shall not attend to them unless he has access to all relevant statutory welfare codes relating to the animals while he is attending to them, and is acquainted with the provisions of those codes.
+(2) Any person who keeps animals, or who causes or knowingly permits animals to be kept, shall not care for them unless he or she has access to all relevant statutory welfare codes relating to the animals while he or she is caring for to them, and is acquainted with the provisions of those codes.

-Powers of an authorised person
+Powers of authorised persons

-11. Where an authorised person considers that animals are being kept in a way which is likely to cause unnecessary pain, suffering or injury, or in any other way in contravention of any provision of these Regulations, he may serve a notice on the person appearing to him to be in charge of the animals requiring that person, within the period stated in the notice, to take any action that the authorised person considers to be reasonably necessary to ensure compliance with these Regulations and the authorised person shall give his reasons for requiring that action to be taken.
+11. Where an authorised person considers that animals are being kept in a way which is likely to cause unnecessary pain, suffering or injury, or in any other way in contravention of any provision of these Regulations, he or she may serve a notice on the person appearing to him or her to be in charge of the animals requiring that person, within the period stated in the notice, to take any action that the authorised person considers to be reasonably necessary to ensure compliance with these Regulations and the authorised person shall give his or her reasons for requiring that action to be taken.